 Designing in VR

-This is a collection of thoughts around my ongoing experimentation using VR as a design, prototyping, user testing, storytelling, and visualization tool.
+This is a collection of thoughts around my ongoing experimentation with VR as a design, prototyping, user testing, storytelling, and visualization tool.

 I was lucky enough to speak at Interaction '18 on this topic.
-The video is a condensed (bit dated) version of my thoughts/examples below.
+The video is a condensed (Dated but some points still hold true) version of my thoughts/examples below.

 Resources: